Zonix5/Snake-C/README.md

-Autonomous snake game with A* algorithm for ESP32-S3 microcontroller with Neopixel board not working yet
+# Autonomous snake game with A*

+ESP32-S3 microcontroller with Neopixel board

+Not working yet